 Can I join the program in the Spring?Click to Open

 At this time, we have one enrollment cycle per year and each new cohort will begin their program in the summer.
-Students take the online Python Refresher course in June, attend the residential session in August, and begin their sequence of online courses in the Fall.
+Students take the online Python Refresher course and attend the residential session in June, then begin their sequence of online courses in the Fall.

 How much is tuition?Click to Open

 Tuition is charged on a per-credit basis for distance learning students and is $2,174 per credit for the 2023-2024 academic year.

 Several fellowships are available.
 Please visit the tuition and financial aid page for more information.

 Do you offer education benefits for Veterans?Click to Open